uniboi/ModdingDocs/docs/source/reference/northstar/serversiderui.rst

 PopUp
 ^^^^^

-Send a small popup to ``player`` which will appear in the lower half of their screen under their cursor.
+Send a small popup to ``player`` which will appear in the lower half of their screen under their crosshair.

 .. figure:: /_static/serversiderui/popup.gif
   :align: center